myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ##### Write code for the actuator

-To properly handle actuator commands with Cayenne, it first helps to understand a bit about how Cyanne expects a well behaved client to react to actuator commands.
+To properly handle actuator commands with Cayenne, it first helps to understand a bit about how Cayenne expects a well behaved client to react to actuator commands.
 Cayenne expects a client to:

 1. Subscribe to *COMMAND* messages from Cayenne.
 2. When a new *COMMAND* arrives, handle changing the status of the actuator connected to the board.